-On Thursday, June 12, 2008 Impact members attended the Annual Awards Celebration to hear presentations and to vote to determine the two recipients of their $104,000 grants.
-Each of the two finalists will receive $104,000 supporting their proposed programs highlighted below:
+On Thursday, June 12, 2008 Impact members attended the Annual Awards Celebration to hear presentations and to vote to determine the two recipients of their $104,000 Change-Maker Grants.
+Each of the two finalists received $104,000 supporting their proposed programs highlighted below:

 Herron High School – Arts Equipment for Education Excellence

 Herron High School is a public Charter School located in downtown Indianapolis providing a classical liberal arts, college preparatory education that integrates the arts into their entire curriculum.
 Herron High School students had the highest Language Arts scores in Marion County on this year’s ISTEP+ test.
-The proposed new project request for arts equipment (performing as well as visual) will enable Herron HS to foster student’s latent academic potential and cultivate their passion for the arts; thus, creating the next generation of civic leaders.
+The proposed new project request for arts equipment (performing as well as visual) enabled Herron HS to foster student’s latent academic potential and cultivate their passion for the arts; thus, setting groundwork for the next generation of civic leaders.

 Horizon House – Engagement Team Project